 In an effort to improve tracking and prevent workplace injuries and illnesses, the Occupational Safety and Health Administration (OSHA) is modernizing its system for collecting injury data.

-The new measure, issued on May 11, 2016, is intended to help protect the safety of American employees.
-According to OSHA, the new provisions make it easier to identify, inspect and target hazards at specific companies.
+The new OSHA rules, issued on May 11, 2016, are intended to help protect the safety of American employees.
+According to OSHA, the provisions make it easier to identify, inspect and target hazards at specific companies.

 In addition to the increased reporting burden on employers, OSHA is also adding a public disclosure clause, which will allow for greater scrutiny of safety records by potential employees, investors, partners, competitors and the public at large.

 How can your business prepare for the changes?
-Read on to find out what’s changing and what steps you need to take.
+Read on to find out more about the new OSHA rules and what steps you need to take.

 Since 1971, under OSHA’s 29 CFR 1904 record-keeping standard, companies that are non-exempt industries have been obligated to keep logs of workplace injuries and illnesses with the forms completed depending on the size of the company.